hyphop/khadas-linux-kernel/README.md

 # khadas linux kernel

-special linux kernel for usage on Khadas VIMs boards based on legacy kernel from amlogic
+mainline linux kernel for usage on Khadas VIMs and Edge boards

 https://github.com/hyphop/khadas-linux-kernel

-## last version is 5.7

 ## Features

++ kernel version is 5.7
++ one kernel for amlogic and rockchip
 + mainline
 + small kernel size
 + kexec